 “Somethin’ callin’ out for some sweet iced tea and cold fried chicken?”

 “Ooh…I think I could arrange that fuh us fuh lunch?”

 We both laugh, and I have a feeling Olivia could carry this charade on longer.

 The front door opens, and Therese walks out, elegant as always.
 I stand immediately and walk over to greet her with a hug.
 The way she squeezes me, rests for a moment in my arms, makes my heart hurt.
 It’s far too easy to imagine my mother being in Therese’s shoes.

-“This ensemble suits you,” Therese says, stepping back and looking me over.
+“This ensemble suits you,” Therese says, stepping back and looking me over from my army green t-shirt and blue jeans to my new cowboy boots.
 “But you’ll get blisters in those.”
 She walks back inside for a moment, and I can hear a door open and close.
 When she walks back out, she’s holding a pair of well-worn brown cowboy boots with silver tips and heels.
 “You look like you’re a size 12.
 Am I right?”